 The large-format work of Andreas Gursky and the newly renovated Hayward Gallery on London’s Southbank seem made for each other.
-The German photographer’s images have the size and power to fill the considerable space, while the gray concrete and white walls of the reopened Brutalist gallery provide a suitable container for his supersized pieces.
+The German photographer’s images have the size and power to fill the considerable space, while the grey concrete and white walls of the reopened Brutalist gallery provide a suitable container for his supersized pictures.

 As Hayward Gallery Director and the show’s curator Ralph Rugoff said in his introductory speech at the press view, the reopened gallery is as much about conjuring “surprise” as anything.
 And the wider intent is that this is exactly what the art should be doing within its walls as well.

 This retrospective of 40 years of Gursky’s work certainly achieves that.
 While it features some of the gigantic images that have made his name, there are also several pieces that reveal different approaches in his photographic practice, even if they address themes that have recurred throughout his career.